9JH1/CS12/README.md

 ## Year 12 Database Assessment
 ```
 ---------------------------------------
-main.c contains all of the proof-read
+database.c contains all of the proof
-and pretty code, lib.c contains all of
+read and pretty code, lib.c contains
-the excess code that DOES NOT look good
+all of the excess code that DOES NOT
+look good / isent readable.

 Ive done it this way so that you can
 easily read the code without having to